-The events that took place in Uvalde and Buffalo (among others) have left us heartbroken.
-They also brought back memories of what happened in Oxford, not that long ago.
+The tragedy that took place in East Lansing has left us heartbroken.
+It also brought back memories of what happened in Oxford, not that long ago.
 It’s time for change.
 We won’t forget what happened.
 Together, we’ll fight for a different future for our children.
 We are taking action against gun violence.

 We have seen so many posts on social media imploring us to use our voices to make a difference.
 There is so much that we can do, and it goes beyond sharing a post on social media.
 Let’s share, but then, let’s act.

-    So many moms in our community–and across social media–were wondering what more they could do.
-How else could they be taking action against gun violence?
+So many moms in our community–and across social media–are wondering what more they could do.
+How else can they be taking action against gun violence?
 Who can they contact, and what can they say?
 So, we’ve put together a list of things that you can do right now, to make a difference.

 Here is a list of ways you can take action, right now:

 Contact your local state reps (and encourage family and friends to do the same).